Fees are current from 1st July 2024.

 Accepted referrals

-MEDICARE BETTER ACCESS: under the Better Access initiative, Medicare will provide rebates for up to 10 sessions with allied health professionals per calendar year (total of 10, not per allied health professional).
+Medicare will provide rebates for up to 10 individual* sessions and up to 10 group sessions with allied health professionals** per calendar year (total of 10, not per allied health professional).

-EATING DISORDER TREATMENT PLAN: if you are living with a diagnosed eating disorder you can receive up to 40 psychological sessions in a 12-month period under an Eating Disorder Treatment Plan (EDTP).
-EDTP can be used if clients are receiving psychological treatment for a diagnosed eating disorder.
+If you are living with a diagnosed eating disorder you can receive up to 40 psychological sessions in a 12-month period under an Eating Disorder Treatment Plan (EDP).
+EDP can be used if clients are receiving psychological treatment for a diagnosed eating disorder.
+The maximum number if sessions that can be referred for at a time (under an EDP) is 10.

 Referral format